snlab/alto-doc/ECS_user_guide.md

 * hopcout: get the number of the hops between src and dst.
 * routingcost: get the routing cost between src and dst.
-* bandwidth: get the availale bandwidth between src and dst.
+* bandwidth: get the available bandwidth between src and dst.

 #### Get the result

-* ALTO client wil get the response from the ALTO server with the corresponding results.
+* ALTO client will get the response from the ALTO server with the corresponding results.

 ```
 {"meta":{"cost-type":{"cost-mode":"numerical","cost-metric":"routingcost"}},"endpoint-cost-map":{"ipv4:10.0.0.1":{"ipv4:10.0.0.4":200.0,"ipv4:10.0.0.3":150.0,"ipv4:10.0.0.2":100.0}}}